RESUMEN

 Asunto(s)

-Clinical conversations surrounding the continuation or limitation of life-sustaining treatments (LLST) are both challenging and tragically necessary for patients with Disorders of Consciousness (DoC) following severe brain injury.
-Divergent cultural, philosophical, and religious perspectives contribute to vast heterogeneity in clinical approaches to LLST - as reflected in regional differences and inter-clinician variability.
+Clinical conversations surrounding the continuation or limitation of life-sustaining therapies (LLST) are both challenging and tragically necessary for patients with disorders of consciousness (DoC) following severe brain injury.
+Divergent cultural, philosophical and religious perspectives contribute to vast heterogeneity in clinical approaches to LLST-as reflected in regional differences and inter-clinician variability.
 Here we provide an ethical analysis of factors that inform LLST decisions among patients with DoC.
 We begin by introducing the clinical and ethical challenge and clarifying the distinction between withdrawing and withholding life-sustaining therapy.
-We then describe relevant factors that influence LLST decision-making including diagnostic and prognostic uncertainty, perception of pain, defining a "good" outcome, and the role of clinicians.
-In concluding sections, we explore global variation in LLST practices as they pertain to patients with DoC and examine the impact of religious perspectives on approaches to LLST.
-Understanding and respecting the cultural and religious perspectives of patients and surrogates is essential for protecting patient autonomy and advancing goal-concordant care during critical moments of medical decision making.
+We then describe relevant factors that influence LLST decision-making including diagnostic and prognostic uncertainty, perception of pain, defining a 'good' outcome, and the role of clinicians.
+In concluding sections, we explore global variation in LLST practices as they pertain to patients with DoC and examine the impact of cultural and religious perspectives on approaches to LLST.
+Understanding and respecting the cultural and religious perspectives of patients and surrogates is essential to protecting patient autonomy and advancing goal-concordant care during critical moments of medical decision-making involving patients with DoC.

 Human Tapasin (hTapasin) is the main chaperone of MHC-I molecules, enabling peptide loading and antigen repertoire optimization across HLA allotypes.
 However, it is restricted to the endoplasmic reticulum (ER) lumen as part of the protein loading complex (PLC), and therefore is highly unstable when expressed in recombinant form.
 Additional stabilizing co-factors such as ERp57 are required to catalyze peptide exchange in vitro, limiting uses for the generation of pMHC-I molecules of desired antigen specificities.
 Here, we show that the chicken Tapasin (chTapasin) ortholog can be expressed recombinantly at high yields in a stable form, independent of co-chaperones. chTapasin can bind the human HLA-B∗37:01 with low micromolar-range affinity to form a stable tertiary complex.
 Biophysical characterization by methyl-based NMR methods reveals that chTapasin recognizes a conserved ß2m epitope on HLA-B∗37:01, consistent with previously solved X-ray structures of hTapasin.
 Finally, we provide evidence that the B∗37:01/chTapasin complex is peptide-receptive and can be dissociated upon binding of high-affinity peptides.
 Our results highlight the use of chTapasin as a stable scaffold for protein engineering applications aiming to expand the ligand exchange function on human MHC-I and MHC-like molecules.